Understanding Section 11(11) of the Party Wall Act: Enclosure Cost Payments

 Method 3: Quantity Surveyor’s Assessment

-In very complex situations, a further method involves the instruction of a quantity surveyor to assess the enclosure costs.
+In complex situations, a further method involves the instruction of a quantity surveyor to assess the enclosure costs.
 Quantity surveyors are experts in construction costs and contracts, and their role is to provide an independent and professional evaluation of the expenses involved.

 When a quantity surveyor is brought in, they will conduct a thorough analysis of the construction work, considering factors such as the scope of the project, quality of materials, and any unique challenges that may have affected the costs.
 This method is particularly useful for large-scale or intricate projects where standard rates or contractors’ tenders may not fully capture the true value of the work done.